Code-Institute-Org/thelibrary/README.md

 The Slack room for our Code Institute community of students, alumni and staff contains a wealth of useful information, tips, advice and resources created by the community for CI students.
 But Slack doesn't provide a good place to store, sort, search, filter and categorize the content produced by our community members.
 This library was created to provide a central hub of resources to support our students, with all the search and filtering functionality they need to make it accessible and useful.

+The Library also has the potential to improve the online reach of Code Institute marketing strategies, generate new sales leads, and demonstrate the thriving student support community available on Code Institute courses.

 <div align="center">
     <img src="https://i.ibb.co/m9vV9Pp/home.png" alt="The Library Home page"/>
 </div>